Fonsan/dunder/Readme.md

 Known problems

-it works with most types but has only been tested with 1.9.2 Integer fails with
+	 Has only been tested with 1.9.2
-	NotImplementedError: super from singleton method that is defined to multiple classes is not supported; this will be fixed in 1.9.3 or later
-Or a SystemStackError: stack level too deep

 Install
 =======